 This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Major International Environmental Protocols”.

-1. When did Montreal protocol come into force?
+1. When did the Montreal protocol come into force?

 Explanation: Montreal protocol on substances that deplete ozone layer came into force in 1989.
 The protocol settargete for reducing the consumption and production of a range of ozone depleting substances.